 While a degree in singing and voice is not required for a singing career, students in a degree program can learn the technical skills needed by most professional singers.
-A program in singing and voice includes coursework in music theory, history, conducting and performance.
+These programs include coursework in music theory, history, conducting, and performance.
 Most programs encourage students to learn a musical instrument in addition to voice, and vocal recitals are usually required to graduate.

-The Boyer College of Music and Dance offers the B.M. in Voice Performance and the B.M. in Jazz Voice Performance.
-The former program focuses on choral music and opera, while the latter centers on jazz studies.
+The Boyer College of Music and Dance offers the B.M. in Voice Performance, which focuses on choral music and opera, while the B.M. in Jazz Voice Performance focuses on jazz studies.
 Both degree programs prepare students for careers in performance and vocal education.
-Classes include ensemble, piano, music theory and conducting.
+Classes include ensemble, piano, music theory, and conducting.

 Top Singing and Voice Programs